simantadasweavers/sheet-to-wp-migration/readme.txt

 -> assuming my self first column for POST TITLE
 -> assuming second column for POST CONTENT
 -> third column for POST CATEGORY
 note: we can't change the ordering by ourselves.

+CRON JOB OVERRIDE BY POST TYPES.
+CONFLICT!

 ** We should need to maintain the order =>
 POST TITLE, CONTENT, CATEGORY, TAGS, POSTID